 Neither of these lists are comprehensive, but they can help you start spotting emotional hostage behavior and situations so you can start to address them.

 If you believe you are an emotional hostage in a specific situation, there are two simple actions you can take.
 The first one is internal.
 Ask yourself: “How am I feeling?”
-If you are feeling stressed, angry, or trapped, try getting to the bottom of it.
+If you are feeling trapped, stressed, or angry, try getting to the bottom of it.
 For example, in the situation described earlier where you’re avoiding confronting your friend about being late, is it because you are scared of what they might say if you call and ask what's going on?
 Are you stressed about being late?
 Are these fears or anxieties based in reality or just a heightened sense of stress?
 Naming your feelings, exploring their origins, and understanding how they manifest can be very calming and enlightening.

 The second thing you can do is speak up about your concerns in a calm and confident manner.
 It can be hard to speak up because it might feel aggressive.
 In most situations, however, there is nothing wrong with saying something.
 If you are waiting for your friend, feel free to call or even knock on the door and ask what's going on.
 Most people hesitate to do something like that because part of them says it's unnecessary.
 But what's important is acknowledging and honoring your feelings.
 From your friend’s perspective, it is easy to assume that everything is fine when you do not speak up.
 This is why honest and open communication is essential to healthy relationships.